sdinulescu/MAT201B/README.md

 # MAT201B

-This Stejara's repository for course MAT201B.
+This is Stejara's repository for course MAT201B.